Vote Aug 12

 ABOUT JOHN

-• I want to bring some common sense from the business world to Alpine School Board
+I want to bring some common sense from the business world to the new Timpanogos School Board

-• I also want the board to cut wasteful spending and prioritize teaching
+I also want the school board to cut wasteful spending and prioritize teaching

-Hi, I'm John, and I'm running to be your representative for School Board District 5 on Alpine School Board.
+Hi, I'm John, and I'm running to be your representative for School Board District 2 on the new Timpanogos School Board.
 Three quick topics:

 First, a little bit about me.